dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ### Provisioning Replicated Volumes

-After installing the driver and creating storage classes you are good to create volumes using newly created storage classes.
+After installing the driver and creating storage classes, you are good to create volumes using newly created storage classes.

 On your source cluster, create a PersistentVolumeClaim using one of the replication enabled Storage Classes.